-What are voip advantages and disadvantages?
+What are VoIP’s advantages and disadvantages?

-VoIp is a new communication technology which uses legacy IP network for Voice and other multimedia services.
-Service providers offers voip services via SIP trunk.
+VoIP is a new communication technology that uses the legacy IP network for voice and other multimedia services.
+Service providers offer VoIP services via SIP trunk.
 Like many other technologies, it brings some advantages and disadvantages.

-Voip Advantages :
+VoIP Advantages :

-The most important thing in any communication network is the coverage.
-Coverage means , geographical area covered.
-If a network is very strong, but provide coverage only in limited area, is not good for the service provider or end user.
-PSTN covers only the areas those are covered by a telecom operators over wireless channels or via telephone lines.
-Voip have advantage, that it can work over a telephone network internet connection and also on other internet provider network.
-E.g a good broadband IP network can bring an extra coverage alone with telephone company coverage.
-Mobile operators also realize the advantages of voip by using an internet connection option for the services.
-This leads to the service like Wifi Calling, femtocell and picocell.
-These uses in house radio channels and telephone towers.
+An essential thing in any communication network is coverage.
+Coverage means the geographical area covered.
+If a network is robust but provides coverage only in a limited area, it is not helpful for the service provider or end-user.
+PSTN covers only the areas that are covered by a telecom operator over wireless channels or via telephone lines.
+VOIP has the advantage that it can work over a mobile internet connection and also on other internet provider networks.
+E.g., a good broadband IP network can bring extra coverage along with telephone company coverage.
+Mobile operators also realize the advantages of VoIP by using an internet connection option for the services.
+This leads to services like wifi Calling, femtocell, and picocell.
+These use in-house radio channels and telephone towers.

 Initial Setup Cost: